liijunwei/practice/refactoring/ch03-bad-smells-in-code/note.md

 + When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.

 + A good time to use a comment is when you don’t know what to do.
 In addi- tion to describing what is going on, comments can indicate areas in which you aren’t sure.
 A comment is a good place to say why you did something.
 This kind of information helps future modifiers, especially forgetful ones.

++ Repetitive Boilerplate
+    + Most code isn’t simple enough to declare in this way(e.g.: attr_reader), but when the purpose of the code can **be captured clearly in a declarative statement**, Introduce Class Annotation can clarify the intention of your code.